 - Those served by organizations who actively supported individuals’ right to vote were twice as likely to vote.

-Given what is known about the barriers that prevent people with IDD from voting, as well as the protective factors that can encourage it, what can IDD providers do right now to help persons served vote?
+Given what is known about the barriers that prevent voting for people with disabilities, as well as the protective factors that can encourage it, what can IDD providers do right now to help persons served vote?
 The following are seven tips to help providers get started:

 1. Educate persons served on the importance of voting